 When I’m on the fence, I always take gloves and an ear band since they’re easy to take off and carry if I get too hot.
 But it’s awful when they’re are too cold and I don’t have anything to cover them up.

 When you’re buying running clothes, it’s especially important to make sure the materials are moisture wicking.
 Do not wear cotton!
-Athletic apparel is worth the additional cost over old t-shirts because it is moisture-wicking and will pull sweat away from your body, which will help you stay warm.
-The worse thing you can do is be running in the cold in very damp clothes!
-Think about it – would you ant to go outside when it’s 20 degrees in a wet shirt?
+Athletic apparel is worth the additional cost over old t-shirts because it is made to wick away sweat from your body which will help you stay warm.
+And if your clothes aren’t breathable, your body heat will rise and the heat will have nowhere to go.
+The worse thing you can do is run in the cold in very damp clothes!
+Think about it – would you want to go outside when it’s 20 degrees in a wet shirt?
 No way!

 What to wear running in 40 degrees